Magnuson Park Wetlands and Active Recreation

 Role of the Landscape Architect

-The Berger Partnership led a team of wetland, habitat, civil engineering, geotechnical, athletic field, lighting and electrical, irrigation, and public outreach specialists to create the master plan, develop the design, and construct the project.
+The landscape architect led a team of wetland, habitat, civil engineering, geotechnical, athletic field, lighting and electrical, irrigation, and public outreach specialists to create the master plan, develop the design, and construct the project.

 Case Study Prepared By